Walkthrough of the definition and execution of a simple harvest.

 This section will guide you through the steps needed to

 - browse the harvested material in a browser

 Start the program as described in section "Starting simple_harvest version".

 Open http://localhost:8074/HarvestDefinition in a browser on the local machine.
-(Replace the host name if the QUICKSTART is running on another machine)

 You can now define a new harvest.